BryanEliDimas/tiy-lab-one/README.md

 ## The Iron Yard - Week One Lab: Data

 ### Objectives

-* Understand data design
-* Deeply understand ruby styles, methods, variables, classes

-### Abilities
 To understand:
+* Data design
+* Rzuby styles, methods, variables, and classes
 * ruby on the command line
 * classes, methods, and data
 * comma seperated values (CSV)

+### Assignment

 **Good news Rubyists!**
 We have a week of records tracking what we shipped at Planet Express.
 I need you to answer a few questions for Hermes.